UN adopts first resolution on vision, aims to help 1 billion - News Break

 UN adopts first resolution on vision, aims to help 1 billion

-The U.N.
-General Assembly approved its first-ever resolution on vision, calling on its 193 member nations to ensure access to eye care for everyone in their countries which would contribute to a global effort to help at least 1.1 billion people with vision impairment who currently lack eye services by 2030.
+UNITED NATIONS — (AP) — The U.N.
+General Assembly approved its first-ever resolution on vision Friday, calling on its 193 member nations to ensure access to eye care for everyone in their countries which would contribute to a global effort to help at least 1.1 billion people with vision impairment who currently lack eye services by 2030.

 It encourages countries to institute a “whole of government approach to eye care.”
 And it calls on international financial institutions and donors to provide targeted financing, especially for developing countries, to address the increasing impact of vision loss on economic and social development.